Loading Semi-Structured Data from AWS S3

 To make the data more query-friendly, let’s load it into a structured table with defined columns.

-Create a structured Table
+Create a Structured Table

 Define a table matching the JSON schema.